4 Shutter Myths Dispelled

-And although it may be surprising, when we talk with people across Johnson City, we hear a couple of myths about shutters floating around.
+And although it may be surprising, when we talk with people across Bluff City, we hear a couple of myths about shutters floating around.
 Let’s take a few minutes to set the record straight and dispel some of the most common myths about plantation shutters so you can make the perfect choice for your home when investigating new window treatments.

 Myth: Shutters Are Simple to DIY